Review: Waste Land by Robert D. Kaplan

 The southern half of the U.S. will experience unlivable summer temperatures not for twenty or so days a year as they do now but sixty, ninety or more, as will most of India, Southern Europe, the Middle East, much of China, and so on.
 Survival will depend on air conditioning, of which there will be much less because there will be much less electricity (gas and oil goes away for lack of transport, solar and wind for lack of critical imported materials, leaving coal as the only option for most including the U.S. which will have mostly exhausted its shale resources).
 In the winter, the jet stream becomes unstable projecting itself deep into the American south bringing freezing arctic cold.
 Not such a big deal (except when people in Texas freeze to death), but those icy intrusions move east and come into contact with ever warmer air coming up from the Gulf.
 The result is an explosion of tornados and torrential rain.
 The massive midwestern floods (I note in both the summer and winter) of the last few years will be small potatoes by comparison.

-A California forest service scientist recently said: “in twenty years every burnable acre in California will burn,” a timespan well within Zeihan’s forecast.
-Indeed this applies to almost the entire western third of the country and extends into both Canada and Alaska, not to mention drought-plagued Mexico and Brazil.
+A California forest service scientist recently said: “in twenty years, every burnable acre in California will burn,” a timespan well within Zeihan’s forecast.
+Indeed, this applies to almost the entire western third of the country and extends into both Canada and Alaska, not to mention drought-plagued Mexico and Brazil.

-China will have the last of that water, but when the Tibetan glaciers finally disappear, the Chinese dams will do little good, much as the Hoover dam in Nevada which is now so depleted that its ability to generate electricity will soon be curtailed – so much for green hydropower.
+China will have the last of that water, but when the Tibetan glaciers finally disappear, the Chinese dams will do little good, much as the Hoover dam in Nevada, which is now so depleted that its ability to generate electricity will soon be curtailed – so much for green hydropower.
 Southern California’s multi-billion dollar agricultural industry could now suck down every remaining drop of the Colorado River.
-So could Phoenix, and they are but two of the jurisdictions that have relied on that water for the last ninty years!
+So could Phoenix, and they are but two of the jurisdictions that have relied on that water for the last ninety years!

 This is the big problem in Zeihan’s book; he ignores obvious intersections between climate and his major sub-topics.
 For example, there is a long chapter on the world’s present capacity to finance mega-projects of all kinds.
 He gives very good reasons why, in a more disconnected world, such financing, and so such projects, will vanish.
-But that means money for climate disaster mitigagion (already unaffordable multi-billions a year for the U.S. alone) will be gone altogether.
+But that means money for climate disaster mitigation (already unaffordable multi-billions a year for the U.S. alone) will be gone altogether.

 Even where we see disaster approaching, we will not be able to do anything about it!
 In my part of the world major highways and coastal infrastructure already begin to flood regularly in king tides – even in the absence of heavy rain.
 The region (a mere two or three hundred square miles in America’s still-richest State of 164,000 square miles) already cannot afford to address all the problems we see now!
 Above I noted that ports can be moved to new coastlines.
 But that takes a lot of money that won’t be available.
-How will America trade with even regional partners (or berth its mighty navy) with all her ports under water?
+How will America trade with even regional partners (or berth its mighty navy) with all her ports underwater?

 The End of the World is Just the Beginning by Peter Zeihan 2022